-Yes, HR (human resources) ought to understand the difference between digitisation and automation to attain a competitive edge in today’s cutthroat business ecosystem.
+Yes, HR (human resources) ought to understand the difference between digitization and automation to attain a competitive edge in today’s cutthroat business ecosystem.

 In fact, HR all over the world has already automated several of its critical functions and operations.
 For instance, the employee self-service portal has significantly reduced the admin work required to store and manage employee data, whilst automating performance management processes is not only a boon to employers/managers but also a blessing in disguise for employees.